There is no money, only food.

 - Date: First of the month.

-- Description (or details): My half of rent.
+- Description (or details): My half of the rent.

-These are typically loans; revolving or terminal.
-Revolving loans typically have a limit and you can borrow money without filling out more paperwork as long as the balance owed is not greater than or equal to the limit.
-Terminal loans typically have a term—a specified number of payments or time period in which the loan balance needs to reach zero; there is no gap between the amount you can borrow and the balance remaining.
+These are typically loans, revolving or terminal.
+Revolving loans usually have a limit, and you can borrow money without filling out more paperwork if the balance owed is not greater than or equal to the limit.
+Terminal loans typically have a term—a specified number of payments or time in which the loan balance needs to reach zero; there is no gap between the amount you can borrow and the balance remaining.

-Let’s look at a more complete flow of money; distributions.
+Let’s look at a complete flow of money; distributions.
 The chart of accounts looks like this:

 - W2 employment

 - checking at ABC credit union

 This person gets paid and creates a deposit entry in their checking asset account.
 They make a withdrawal entry to pay rent in their checking asset account.
 They create a withdrawal entry for groceries in their credit card liabilities account.
 They create two entries for making the payment to their credit card.

 Here is where double-entry bookkeeping comes into play.

 The first entry is a withdrawal from their checking asset account, a negative number.
 The second entry is a deposit to their credit card liability account, a positive number.
 If we add the amounts for these two entries together, they should equal zero.

 Asset and liability accounts maintain running balances; income and expense accounts (typically) do not—unless you are doing strict, hardcore double-entry bookkeeping (because your income is an expense for someone else, we usually don’t track it unless we’re running our own business).
 To get your financial net worth, add the balances for all asset accounts and subtract the total balances of your liability accounts; what’s left is your financial net worth.